-International Baccalaureate: In 2021, two assessment routes were available (an examination route and a non-examination route) depending on whether schools in different countries were able to administer exams safely.
-In 2022, exams are planned to go ahead as usual.
+International Baccalaureate: In 2022, exams went ahead as usual, except in Shanghai, where assessment switched to the non-examination route.
+In 2021, two assessment routes were available (an examination route and a non-examination route) depending on whether schools in different countries were able to administer exams safely.

 English language tests

-One of the other principal challenges faced by students and admitting universities alike, will be access to Secure English Language Tests for visa purposes, as individuals are required to have attended an approved test centre.
+One of the other principal challenges faced by students and admitting universities alike, has been access to Secure English Language Tests for visa purposes, as individuals are required to have attended an approved test centre.

-Some SELT test providers are maintaining a list of current test centre closures.
+The vast majority of test centres globally are now open.
 You can find out the latest through the dedicated COVID-19 pages on their websites:

 Other English language test providers are also maintaining updates on their websites: